CH8: Windows Memory Forensics

 - Differentiate between linked-list process monitoring (

-pslist) and pool tag scanning (psscan) to detect rootkits.
+pslist) and pool tag scanning (psscan) to detect rootkits. - Describe a standard memory forensics investigation workflow from acquisition through reporting.

 8.1 Introduction: The Volatile Frontier